 I do not want to lease another scooter or powered wheelchair on the Scheme, how do I arrange to return the product at the end of my lease?

-If you plan to leave the Scheme at the end of your lease, please contact your dealership to find out whether they are open and are able to safely collect your scooter or powered wheelchair.
+If you plan to leave the Scheme at the end of your lease, please contact your dealership to make arrangements for the product to be returned.
 If your dealership is closed, or unable to collect the product, then contact us on 0300 456 4566 so we can discuss arrangements.

 What about servicing and repairs for my scooter or powered wheelchair?